Project-OSmOSE/OSEkit/docs/source/publicapi_usage.rst

     Calling this method is irreversible

 The :meth:`osekit.public.project.Project.reset` method **resets the project's folder** to its initial state.
-All exported analyses ans json files will be removed, and the folder will be back to its state :ref:`before building the project <build>`.
+All exported outputs ans json files will be removed, and the folder will be back to its state :ref:`before building the project <build>`.